Back to Blog

 Science7 min Reading time

-Mental rotation improves your spatial thinking and imagination.
-Learn how with this exercise you can navigate, plan, and solve problems better.
+Mental rotation improves your spatial imagination.
+Learn how you can better navigate, plan, and solve problems with this exercise.

 SynapseGym Team

-The more rotation, the longer the decision time
+The more rotated → the longer the decision

 90°